MatthewEdgmon/Zylix/README.md

 Before contributing, make sure to check the [coding style](https://github.com/MatthewEdgmon/Zylix/blob/master/STYLE.md) and the source code [license](https://github.com/MatthewEdgmon/Zylix/blob/master/LICENSE.md).

 ## Build Instructions
-Zylix provides a script known to work under Cygwin and Arch Linux to download and compile a toolchain.
+Zylix provides a script known to work under WSL and Ubuntu to download and compile a toolchain.
 Run ```tools/toolchain/build.sh```.
-Required programs, and steps to follow it the script breaks on your system are there.
+Required programs, and steps to follow if the script breaks on your system are there.
 The compiler is set in the Makefile for an 8 core machine, make sure to set it accordingly to your system.

+By default, the build scripts and Makefiles generate x86_64 binaries.
+To change the target architecture just change references of ```x86_64-pc-zylix``` to ```i686-pc-zylix``` for 32-bit builds.
+Automatic toolchain support for more architectures is coming but I'm sure it's possible to whip up an unpatched cross compiler for any architecture.

 ## Dependencies
 To build Zylix and the toolchain the following software packages must be present in your system.